bancorprotocol/contracts-solidity/README.md

 # The Bancor Standards

 Bancor protocol is implemented using multiple contracts.
-The main ones are SmartToken and BancorChanger.
+The main ones are SmartToken and BancorConverter.
-BancorChanger implements the token changer standard (See https://github.com/ethereum/EIPs/issues/228) and is responsible for converting between a token and its reserves.
+BancorConverter implements the [token converter standard](https://github.com/ethereum/EIPs/issues/228) and is responsible for converting between a token and its reserves.
-SmartToken represents a changer aware ERC-20 compliant token.
+SmartToken represents a converter aware ERC-20 compliant token.

 # The Smart Token Standard